ysglh/DeepVideoAnalytics/readme.md

 - [x] Alexnet using Pytorch  (disabled by default; set ALEX_ENABLE=1 in environment variable to use)
 - [x] [YOLO 9000](http://pjreddie.com/darknet/yolo/) (disabled by default; set YOLO_ENABLE=1 in environment variable to use)
 - [x] [Face detection/alignment/recognition using MTCNN and Facenet](https://github.com/davidsandberg/facenet)

-##### self-promotion: If you are interested in Healthcare & Machine Learning please take a look at my another Open Source project [Computational Healthcare](http://www.computationalhealthcare.com)

 ## Libraries & Code used